 A primary expression followed by a dot followed by an identifier is an expression.
-The first expression must be an lvalue naming a structure or union, and the identifier must name a member of the structure or union.
-The result is an lvalue referring to the named member of the structure or union.
+The first expression must be a structure or a union, and the identifier must name a member of the structure or union.
+The value is the named member of the structure or union, and it is an lvalue if the first expression is an lvalue.

-A primary expression followed by an arrow (built from a '-' and a '>') followed by an identifier is an expression.
+A primary expression followed by an arrow (built from a - and a >) followed by an identifier is an expression.
 The first expression must be a pointer to a structure or a union and the identifier must name a member of that structure or union.
 The result is an lvalue referring to the named member of the structure or union to which the pointer expression points.
+Thus the expression E1->MOS is the same as (\E1).MOS.
+Structures and unions are discussed in §8.5.